iamoracle/celo-influencer-Marketplace-daap/README.md

 influencer market place is a Daap where influencers can advertise their audience to people for promotions.
 Any business owners can pay these influencers to promote a product for them.

+The email of each influencer will be hidden until the payment for the promotion is confirmed on the block chain

 Live Demo